zix99/rare/docs/usage/expressions.md

 MONTH, MONTHNAME, MNTH, DAY, WEEKDAY, WDAY, YEAR, HOUR, MINUTE, SECOND, TIMEZONE, NTIMEZONE

 **Custom formats:**
 You can provide a custom format using go's well-known date.
-Here's an exercept from the docs:
+Here's an exercept from the [docs](https://pkg.go.dev/time#Layout):

-To define your own format, write down what the reference time would look like formatted your way; see the values of constants like ANSIC, StampMicro or Kitchen for examples.
+> To define your own format, write down what the reference time would look like formatted your way; see the values of constants like ANSIC, StampMicro or Kitchen for examples.
 The model is to demonstrate what the reference time looks like so that the Format and Parse methods can apply the same transformation to a general time value.
   The reference time used in the layouts is the specific time: `Mon Jan 2 15:04:05 MST 2006`

 #### Time Attribute

-Syntax: `{timeattr unixtime attr [tz:utc]"}`
+Syntax: `{timeattr time attr [tz:utc]"}`

 Extracts an attribute about a given datetime